-2021.01.07 - Directors Chris and Jonathan are appointed Associate Lecturers at Lincoln University School of Architecture.
+2021.01.07 - Directors Chris Bowen and Jonathan Čapek appointed Associate Lecturers at Lincoln University School of Architecture.

 2021.01.01 - Having been based at 20 Banks Street, Horncastle for the last 25 years, we are pleased to announce the practice has today formally completed its relocation to new offices located at Lodge Farm Barns in Skendleby.
 There can be no doubting that 2020 has been tough for everyone, so here's hoping the year ahead will be a happier and healthier one for all.

-2020.12.11 - Scorer Hawkins make the pledge to join Architects Declare which is a network of architectural practices committed to addressing the climate and biodiversity emergency.
+2020.12.16 - Scorer Hawkins Architects join the Professional Trades Directory of the National Churches Trust.
+In collaboration with the Church of England, the Professional Trades Directory promotes suitably qualified and experienced quinquennial inspectors for churches, chapels and meeting houses.2020.12.11 - Scorer Hawkins Architects make the pledge to join Architects Declare - a network of architectural practices committed to addressing the climate and biodiversity emergency.

 2020.11.20 - SPAB National Maintenance Week.
 Today marks the start of the SPAB's annual National Maintenance Week campaign, which aims to reminds anyone who looks after a building - regardless of its age, type or purpose - of the simple, achievable steps they can take to prepare for the worst that winter can bring.